wangweif/sonic-buildimage/platform/clounix/sonic-platform-modules-clounix/README.md

-platform drivers of Pegatron products for the SONiC project
+platform drivers of Clounix EVB products for the SONiC project